chinpeerapat/linebot-openai-agent/README.md

-# LINE Bot with OpenAI Agent and Vertex AI
+# LINE Bot with OpenAI Agent and Google Gemini

 ## Project Background

-This project is a LINE bot that uses both OpenAI Agent functionality and Google's Vertex AI Gemini models to generate responses to text inputs.
+This project is a LINE bot that uses both OpenAI Agent functionality and Google Gemini models to generate responses to text inputs.
 The bot can answer questions in Traditional Chinese and provide helpful information.

 ## Screenshot